thepoly/docs/Style Guide.md

 Union Room 3502.
 Use *Phalanx Room* on all references.

 #### pictures
-For naming conventions on Wagtail, do *name-date*, then fill out the photographer section, e.g., *menstennis-09-10-23*.
-If there is more than one picture per article, you can add a counter after the name of the event, e.g., *menstennis3-09-10-23*.
+For naming conventions on Wagtail, do *name_date*, then fill out the photographer section, e.g., *menstennis_09-10-23*.
+If there is more than one picture per article, you can add a counter at the end, e.g., *menstennis-09-10-23_3*.
 #### Pipeline
 The [website](https://poly.rpi.edu/) for *The Polytechnic*.